 - Incident Response Plan: No network, system, or software is ever 100% secure and a quick and efficient response to an attack can save an untold amount of time, and money.
 You should consider a Cyber Incident Response Planning Service to help you optimise your incident response plan or even a fully managed incident response service to undertake expert incident management on your behalf.

 A cyber security strategy isn’t just for Christmas….

-Whilst cyber attacks increase through the festive period, you need to be on your guard at all times throughout the year.
+Whilst cyber attacks increase through the Christmas festive period, you need to be on your guard with strong security at all times throughout the year.